ar27111994/OpenBiz/README.md

 Dedicated to our beloved parents and everyone whose prayers and support paved the way for our success.

-Special thanks to our supervisor Mr. Saqib Subhan, all faculty members of the UIIT department, and volunteers who helped during development and testing.
+Special thanks to our supervisor, Mr. Saqib Subhan, all faculty members of the UIIT department, and volunteers who helped during development and testing.

 ---